About Vic Elizabeth Turnbull

-As part of the Charity’s Festival of new creative talent in 2014, she worked with advertising legends Publicis and Bartle Bogle Hegarty for the celebration’s promotions and campaigns, including the set up and hosting of Google Hangout masterclasses with Festival curators including legendary illustrator Gerald Scarfe, fashion designer Giles Deacon and acclaimed photographer and filmmaker Elaine Constantine.
+As part of the Charity’s Festival of new creative talent in 2014, she worked with advertising legends Publicis and Bartle Bogle Hegarty for the celebration’s promotions and campaigns, including the set-up and hosting of Google Hangout masterclasses with Festival curators including legendary illustrator Gerald Scarf, fashion designer Giles Deacon and acclaimed photographer and filmmaker Elaine Constantine.

-Singing to the massive geek that she is, Vic’s lead the work around NOISE’s innovative, online technology for talent to track and promote their achievements online via the NOISEfestival.com portfolio platform – contributing to the design, functionality and working very closely with lots of web companies.
+Singing to the massive geek that she is, Vic’s worked on innovative, online technology for talent to track and promote their achievements online via the NOISEfestival.com portfolio platform.

-Her further radio includes a unique documentary for BBC 5Live Drive, exploring the journey of four unemployed young people as they try to find work, whilst matching them with industry mentors.
+A unique documentary for BBC 5Live Drive, exploring the journey of four unemployed young people as they tried to find work.
 The Production was a co-pro with NOISE and Wise Buddha.
 Jonathan Wall, 5Live Commissioner, cited the project as one of the ambitious programmes the station had commissioned, since it’s move North.
-More here
+More here.